Why Calling Cards Are Cheap

-Why are calling cards so much cheaper?
+Why are calling cards cheaper?

 There are several reasons.

-These companies are often perfectly legit and solid companies - some are even publicly traded in the stock market - but they operate largely in the background of the global telecom landscape.
+These companies are often perfectly legit and solid companies - some are even publicly traded in the stock market - but they operate largely in the background of the global consumer telecom landscape.

 As you might expect, these less robust Tier 2 and Tier 3 networks are cheaper to operate than the networks of the big players like AT&T.